kdeldycke/openerp.buildout/README.md

 1. Install required dependencies with your favorite package installer.

-    * Here is for Debian Squeeze:
+    * Here is for Debian and Ubuntu:

             $ sudo apt-get update
             $ sudo apt-get install sudo python-dev gcc bzr subversion git postgresql libyaml-dev libjpeg62-dev zlib1g-dev libfreetype6-dev liblcms1-dev libxml2-dev libxslt1-dev libpq-dev

+1. Get a copy of this buildout template:

+        $ git clone git://github.com/kdeldycke/openerp.buildout.git
+        $ cd ./openerp.buildout

 1. Initialize the buildout environment:

         $ python ./bootstrap.py --distribute

-1. Set the `extend` parameter of the `[buildout]` section of `buildout.cfg` to either `profiles/openerp-trunk.cfg` or `profiles/openerp-6.0.cfg` depending of the version of OpenERP you want to work with.
+1. By default OpenERP 6.0 will be installed.
+If you need an other version, edit the `buildout.cfg` file and update the `extend` parameter of the `[buildout]` section.

 1. Run buildout itself: